p-/vscode-vyper/README.md

 # vscode-vyper alpha

 This extension brings the [Vyper](https://github.com/ethereum/vyper) smart contract language for Ethereum to Visual Studio Code.
 Like Vyper itself (and even more so) this extension is alpha software and should just be used to toy around with vyper.
-Compatibility with later versions of
+Compatibility with later versions cannot be guaranteed.

 In it's current state this extension is just the result of hacking the [Python highlighting support](https://github.com/Microsoft/vscode/tree/master/extensions/python) together with the ability to call command line tools from the [Go extension](https://github.com/Microsoft/vscode-go).